davidsaltacc/shadowclient/info.md

 ## yet to do:
+* compressed config (basic gzip or something, store as .json.gz or something)
+* be able to change what corner the notifications appear in
+* forget the SCSettings thing, we have settings screens now.....
+- resource usage in shadowhud
+- possible that you can block with a shield and attack at the same time?
+- no mining slowdown in air or water (pretend we are on the ground, maybe?)
 * test if it is still necessary to include fabric api (i dont think so)
 - finish the tic-tac-toe thing lol
 - test blink properly, i think i didnt test it fully`